- 15/03/2022

 A business continuity plan details a process that your company should take to neutralize and recover from different threats.
 It can also help protect your business’s assets and personnel during disasters, allowing them to function uninterruptedly.

+Business continuity plans are usually developed as part of a company’s overall risk management.
+This means you should consider creating this plan ahead of time, not in the middle of a crisis.
 The most significant benefit of creating a business continuity plan is that it provides a clear picture of how to proceed should those threats happen.
 It also tells you how those circumstances can impact your operations and how to implement procedures to mitigate them.
 Furthermore, it helps you check if the systems work and are up to date.

 Another tremendous advantage of having a continuity plan is its ability to ensure secure and continued access to your systems.
 It dictates how your team and IT service provider can reach critical platforms, the available bandwidth, and whether you need to boost their network capacity.

+The overall effect can be a reduced risk of losing your business and team members.
 It can safeguard against financial loss, lost productivity, and a damaged reputation.
 On top of that, it helps protect your employees from injuries or death in case of threats.

 Threat #1.
 Pandemics